Lamp Recycling Services

 - Call Customer Service to schedule a pick up

-- A Capital Tristate truck will pick up the material and send it to the recyclers to be processed.
+- A Capital Electric truck will pick up the material and send it to the recyclers to be processed.

 - Once the recyclers count the material, the information will be sent back to Capital Tristate recycling manager and customer will be invoiced.